-In the event of a conflict of interest (that is, either the Equal Opportunity Compliance Coordinator is the one being accused of harassment or discrimination or there is a concern about fair process given an existing relationship), incidents of harassment, discrimination, or other prohibited conduct under this Policy may alternatively be reported to the Associate Vice President, Human Resources Investigator.
-The Associate Vice President, Human Resources Investigator maintains an office in the Human Resources building at 428 Brodhead Avenue306 S. New Street, Suite 437, and can be reached at (610) 758-38973900 or jaz308inrho@lehigh.edu.
+In the event of a conflict of interest (that is, either the Equal Opportunity Compliance Coordinator is the one being accused of harassment or discrimination or there is a concern about fair process given an existing relationship), incidents of harassment, discrimination, or other prohibited conduct under this Policy may alternatively be reported to the Associate Vice President, Human Resources.
+The Associate Vice President, Human Resources maintains an office in the Human Resources building at 306 S. New Street, Suite 437, and can be reached at (610) 758-3900 or inrho@lehigh.edu.

 Within forty-eight (48) hours of receiving a report or complaint of harassment, discrimination, or other prohibited conduct, the individual (if not the Equal Opportunity Compliance Coordinator) who received the report or complaint will notify the Equal Opportunity Compliance Coordinator of the allegation(s); the time, date, and location of the incident; and the identity of the involved parties.
-Within seventy two (72) hours of receiving notice from the complainant or another reporting party, the Equal Opportunity Compliance Coordinator will contact the complainant to gather preliminary information about the report or complaint and to discuss the options of informal and formal resolution under the Policy.
-The Equal Opportunity Compliance Coordinator will thereafter determine whether the informal resolution process, if requested, may be used and will assign a trained individual to investigate or facilitate an informal resolution, as appropriate.
-All requests for confidentiality will be handled pursuant to Section 10 of this Policy.